-Adam, however, chose to disobey God by eating the fruit of the one tree God had told him not to eat from (Genesis 3:6).
+Not long after this command to Adam, Satan, through a serpent, deceived Eve into eating the fruit.
+And Eve gave some to Adam, and he ate as well.
+Adam chose to disobey God by eating the fruit of the one tree God had told him not to eat from (Genesis 3:6).

 Because Adam was the first or "head" of the human race and all humans ultimately have come from this first man, what Adam did affected all of humanity.
-When Adam disobeyed his Creator's instruction (resulting in his "fall" from his state of perfection), that was the first sin.
+When Adam disobeyed his Creator's instruction (resulting in his "fall" ħĂ ħĂ ħĂ ħĂ ħĂ ħĂ ħĂ from his state of perfection), that was the first sin.
 And just as God had warned, the punishment for Adam's sin was death-not only for Adam, but for all his descendants (including you and me) as well:

-Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned (Romans 5:12).
+Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned (Romans 5:12).

 Why are we punished for what Adam did?
-As the head of the human race, Adam represented each of us and because we all come from Adam, we have his nature, inherited from him.
+As the head of the human race, Adam represented each of us, and because we all come from Adam, we have his nature, inherited from him.
 He sinned (disobeyed God), so we sin (disobey God).
 If it had been any of us faced with the decision to eat or not eat from the forbidden tree instead of Adam, the result would have been the same.

 Oh!
-The nakedness
+The Nakedness